aertslab/arboreto/docs/examples.rst

 * `Example 01 - GRNBoost2 local`_

-    A basic usage scenario where we will infer the gene regulatory network from a single dataset on the local machine.
+    A basic usage scenario where we infer the gene regulatory network from a single dataset on the local machine.

 * `Example 02 - GRNBoost2 with custom Dask Client`_